Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

 Going back to the topic of Ethereum the real cost for Bob is not the 10$ he paid for storage as he regains it later.
-The cost is in loosing the oppurtunity of investing the money elsewere.
+The cost is in loosing the opportunity of investing the money elsewhere.
 Just locking your funds is sort of a punishment by itself.
 Even if you regain them later.
 This is especially true in inflationary systems, and spoiler alert that most of them.

-The oppurtunity cost is a clever mechanism that allows us to include costs without directly charging them, and we also need to be super aware so we don't accidentally punish the users by not thinking of some external oppurtunity costs.
+The opportunity cost is a clever mechanism that allows us to include costs without directly charging them, and we also need to be super aware so we don't accidentally punish the users by not thinking of some external opportunity costs.

 ---v